 I know this is kind of a sore topic in these current economic times.
 Indeed, since good-paying jobs are so rare nowadays, even the very idea of this blog post’s title might strike many people as ridiculous.
 Well, once you get out of the survival mode many job seekers are definitely in, the realization will strike you, sooner or later, that there is more to work than the paycheck you get every 15 days.
+It’s the same as building a website.
+You think you’re finished after creating it but additional work keeps on adding once you own the site.
 In fact, the longer you work at a job, the more you start asking yourself ‘why?’
 Of course, you only ask this question if you don’t like what you do or if you feel there is something missing from what you do 8 hours a day, day after day, five days a week.
 Indeed, this post’s title truly gets to the meat of the issue of job fulfillment.
 Would you work at your job even if you don’t get paid?
 If you answered ‘no’, buck up.
 You are hardly alone.
 In fact, most people would say they wouldn’t do their jobs if they aren’t getting paid.

 While it’s nice to get paid a gazillion bucks doing what you’d love to do, it probably isn’t going to happen anytime soon.
 So instead of me going into a Tony Robbins mode and saying you should quit your jobs and start shooting for the stars, I’m going to focus on giving you advice that is closer to home.
 Indeed, this advice is more practical since it involves something easier to do than giving everything up and going for broke shooting for your dreams.
 Instead of looking for the ideal job, here’s a crazy idea: why not find a way to be happy with your current job.
 I know it sounds wacky.
 But if you think about it, it is way more realistic than burning all your ships behind you and going for broke Instead of finding El Dorado you might just find an abandoned Taco Bell.
 It’s better to work with what you have than trying to come up with something that currently doesn’t exist and, in all likelihood, will never exist.